hollowdll/hakjdb/docs/hakjserver.md

 You can control what is logged with log level.
 Debug is the lowest level and Fatal is the highest level.
 E.g. Debug shows all types of logs and Error shows only error and fatal logs.

-Log level can be configured in the configuration file or with environment variable `KVDB_LOG_LEVEL`.
+Log level can be configured in the configuration file or with environment variable.

+- Config file: `log_level`
+- Env variable: `HAKJ_LOG_LEVEL`

+Debug log level is typically used with verbose logs.
+Verbose logs show more information about requests.
+It can be enabled in the configuration file or with environment variable.

+- Config file: `verbose_logs_enabled`
+- Env variable: `HAKJ_VERBOSE_LOGS_ENABLED`

 ## Log file

 By default logs will be written only to the standard error stream (stderr).
 To write logs to a file, you need to enable the log file.
 Log file is intended only for debugging purposes as it decreases the server's performance by doing additional writes.

-The log file can be enabled in the configuration file or with environment variable `KVDB_LOGFILE_ENABLED`.

-The name of the log file is `kvdbserver.log`.
+The name of the log file is `hakjserver.log`.
 If log file is enabled, the file is created to the [data directory](#data-directory) at server startup.

+The log file can be enabled in the configuration file or with environment variable.

+- Config file: `logfile_enabled`
+- Env variable: `HAKJ_LOGFILE_ENABLED`

 # Security